smart-chain-fr/secure-starknet/README.md

 ## Abstract

 Traceability and proof of existence play indispensable roles in ensuring the credibility, reliability, and integrity of information.
-We leverage the Starknet blockchain to propose a powerful utility designed for professionnals managing a lot of data.
+By comparing two digests of a file, one can determine whether any changes have been made to the file.
+File integrity can therefore be garanted.
+We leverage the Starknet blockchain to propose a powerful utility designed for managing digests for professionnals.

 ### Key Features